 To learn more about agencies and services working to combat food insecurity in Ottawa, please consult this City of Ottawa site: https://ottawa.cmha.ca/about-cmha/for-clients/food-security/

-Since 1978, CCSAC’s main project has been oversight of the Centretown Emergency Food Centre (CEFC), which is the food bank serving Centretown, Old Ottawa East, Old Ottawa South and the Glebe.
+Since 1978, CCSAC’s main project has been oversight of the Centretown Emergency Food Centre (CEFC), the food bank serving Centretown, Old Ottawa East, Old Ottawa South and the Glebe.
 As of May 1, 2023, the Food Centre will be relocating to a new, accessible location in the City of Ottawa Community Hub at 370 Catherine Street in Centretown.